yne/dzr/README.md

 - Linux (Ubuntu 18.04/20.04 but other distrib shall work)
 - OpenBSD (But any BSD shall work)
 - Android (using [Termux](https://termux.com/) from F-droid)
+- Window 10 using WSL 1/2 and running dzr as CGI server then browsing http://127.0.0.1:8000 from windows

 Need more OS support ?
 Open an issue or a pull request.